 As an outsider, I am aware of India's broad love of the movies.
 I have read about the crowds that gathered on the footpath in front of Amitabh Bachchan's home in hopes of a glimpse of the superstar as he convalesced after an injury.
 I have read about entire villages assembling at village center for the weekly movie, projected on an improvised screen.
-The opening scenes of Faiza Ahmad Khan's documentary Supermen of Malegaon opens with another iconic scene of India's passion for movies, one that is likely played out week after week in hundreds of industrial towns across the nation.
-Each friday evening in the Maharashtra town of Malegaon, the power-looms clatter and clack to a halt, and scores of young men clamber over one another to pile into the town's cinema hall.
+Faiza Ahmad Khan's documentary Supermen of Malegaon opens with another iconic scene of India's passion for movies, one that is likely played out week after week in hundreds of industrial towns across the nation: Each friday evening in the Maharashtra town of Malegaon, the power-looms clatter and clack to a halt, and scores of young men clamber over one another to pile into the town's cinema hall.
 And one man, Sheikh Nasir, pursues his dream of entertaining his hardworking neighbors by creating his own adaptations of beloved films.

 Nasir has already tackled Malegaon ke Sholay and Malegaon ka Shaan.
 Faiza Ahmad Khan's cameras follow Nasir and his cast and crew as they take on Malegaon ka Superman.
 Nasir rounds up resources, designs special effects, and shoots his movie with a tiny handheld camcorder in the crowded galiyan of Malegaon.
 There is a certain naivete to Nasir, but a great deal of intelligence too.
 One has the sense that the naivete is studied, a willful application of idealism that allows him to see his projects through, undaunted.
 Nasir says that once he believed an entire movie from script to direction to editing was the work of one mind, not a vast team; yet he has an astute instinct for teamwork and a remarkable adaptability in the face of obstactles.
 If the story is Superman, Nasir observes, the audience expects to see him fly; but the professional equipment he would need to produce such effects proves out of his budget; he remarks that he could make three or four entire films for the cost of the software alone.
 Undeterred, Nasir arranges his own makeshift green-screen rig and digital processing to complete the effects.
 To raise funds, Nasir cuts a product-placement deal with a local milk business; in exchange for about Rs.
 10,000, Nasir shoots a scene in their storefront and works mentions of milk into the script.